7Spade/cursor-memory-bank/README.md

    - Ensure you're running commands from the correct directory
    - Verify platform-specific commands are being used correctly

-## Version Information

-This is version v0.7-beta of the Graph Bank system.
-It introduces significant token optimization improvements over v0.6-beta while maintaining all functionality.
-See the [Release Notes](RELEASE_NOTES.md) for detailed information about the changes.

 ### Ongoing Development

 The Graph Bank system is actively being developed and improved.
 Key points to understand: